AgnostiqHQ/covalent/doc/source/api/executors/awslambda.rst

    Executor images with the ``latest`` tag are also routinely pushed to the same registry.
 However, we strongly recommended using the **stable** tag when running executing workflows usin the AWS Lambda executor

 Once the base executor images have been downloaded to the local machines, users can extend the image and install all the necessary Python packages required by their tasks.
-The base executor images exposes a few enviroment variables that facilitate installing new packages to the right locations so that during runtime their paths can be properly resolved the AWS Lambda.
+The base executor uses a build time argument named ``LAMBDA_TASK_ROOT`` to specify the install path of all python packages to ``/var/task`` inside the image.
+When extending the base image with custom packages, it is **recommended** to install all packages to the same location so that they get resolved properly during runtime.
 Following is a simple example of how users can extend the base image in their own ``Dockerfile`` to install additional packages (``numpy``, ``pandas`` and ``scipy``)

 .. code-block:: docker

    FROM public.ecr.aws/covalent/covalent-lambda-executor:stable as base

+   ARG LAMBDA_TASK_ROOT=/var/task

    RUN pip install --target ${LAMBDA_TASK_ROOT} numpy pandas scipy